-As part of CIP's Ethical Policy (later updated to CIP's Responsible Investment Policy), CIP's investment team is responsible for conducting comprehensive pre-investment due diligence.
+Prior to the Final Investment Decision (FID), CIP's investment team is responsible for conducting comprehensive pre-investment due diligence.
 This team will either rely on or arrange for targeted due diligence on pertinent ESG topics related to a potential investment.
-This due diligence will include, but will not be limited to, a thorough assessment of risks associated with, including but not limited to:
+This due diligence will include, but won't be limited to, a thorough assessment of risks associated with: